 0.8847884788478848

-Here, we can see that by using regularization, the model training and testing scores are similar, indicating that the overfitting problem has been solved.
+Here, we can see that by using regularization, the model training and testing scores are similar, indicating that the overfitting problem has been greatly reduced.
 The training score is lower, since we have introduced bias into the model at the expense of variance.
 However, this is okay, since the testing score, which is the most important part, is higher.
 The out-of-sample testing score is what matters for predictive capability.
 You are encouraged to check that these training and testing scores are similar to those from the cross-validation procedure by printing the values from the arrays that we plotted previously; you should find that they are.

 Note

-In the real-world case, before delivering this model to your client for production use, you would likely train the model on all the data that you were given, including the unseen test set.
-This again follows the idea that the more data a model has seen, the better it is likely to perform in practice.
+In a real-world project, before delivering this model to your client for production use, you may wish to train the model on all the data that you were given, including the unseen test set.
+This follows the idea that the more data a model has seen, the better it is likely to perform in practice.
+However, some practitioners prefer to only use models that have been tested, meaning you would deliver the model trained only on the training data, not including the test set.

 We know that L1 regularization works by decreasing the magnitude (that is, absolute value) of coefficients of the logistic regression.
 It can also set some coefficients to zero, therefore performing feature selection.
 In the next step, we will determine how many coefficients were set to zero.